 With low-interest rates and a large number of lenders in the market, mortgages are fairly easy and cheap to come by at the moment, which is one reason why investors are choosing to put their money in property, particularly in London.
 With many lenders joining the market, increased competition means that borrowing is relatively cheap, despite recent increases in interest rates.

-Capital appreciation is always promising when it comes to a capital city like London.
-With ever-increasing house prices and a current average property price of £530.000, London boasts a huge number of opportunities for investors from across the globe to benefit.
+Capital appreciation is always promising for a capital city like London.
+With long-term forecasts predicting ever-increasing house prices and an average property price of £537,000, London boasts many opportunities for investors from across the globe to benefit.

 Demand has always been very stable in the capital, and now it’s back on the rise after the Coronavirus pandemic.
 Demand is always strong for long-term rental properties, with an estimated 5.8 million jobs available in the capital.
 There is ever-increasing demand for short-term rental and holiday properties, with the city regularly attracting over 20 million visitors per year.

 5. Can foreigners buy real estate in London?

 Yes, foreigners are able to buy real estate in London.
 However, if they are not buying the property out of their own pocket then they may need to pay a larger deposit (up to 40% in some cases) and may only be able to secure mortgages with higher interest rates.
 Foreign investors should speak to a qualified mortgage broker for more information about their funding options.